Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 Setup of the Sensor Data Ware House
 ===================================

-Download a df version of this document [here](https://gitprint.com/Eawag-DataWareHouse/SDWH/blob/master/Documentation/Installation.md)
+Download a pdf version of this document [here](https://gitprint.com/Eawag-DataWareHouse/SDWH/blob/master/Documentation/Installation.md).

 This document explains  how to install the required software packages